tableflip/ipfs-fuse/README.md

 [Full installation instructions](./INSTALL.md) are also available.

-Install FUSE, Node.js and IPFS, and start your IPFS daemon.
+Install FUSE, Node.js and IPFS (the Go version), and start your IPFS daemon.
 Then:

 ```sh
 npm install -g ipfs-fuse